This guide will help you avoid those problems by spelling out how to transfer car ownership.

 Step 3.
 You may need to complete and file a bill of sale (sometimes called a “Proof of Purchase” or “Sales Receipt”) showing the vehicle’s price.

-What a buyer needs to know about an auto title transfer
+What a buyer needs to know about a car title transfer

 A buyer will need to submit a buyer’s title application.

 When you buy a used car, in most cases you'll fill out the application at your nearest state Department of Motor Vehicles (DMV) location.